bunkerity/bunkerweb/docs/troubleshooting.md

 ## Whitelisting

-If you have bots that need to access your website, the recommended way to avoid any false positive is to whitelist it using the [whitelisting feature](/1.4/security-tuning/#blacklisting-and-whitelisting).
+If you have bots that need to access your website, the recommended way to avoid any false positive is to whitelist them using the [whitelisting feature](/1.4/security-tuning/#blacklisting-and-whitelisting).
 We don't recommend using the `WHITELIST_URI*` or `WHITELIST_USER_AGENT*` settings unless they are set to secret and unpredictable values.
 Common use cases are :

 - Healthcheck / status bot
 - Callback like IPN or webhook